• Home

 Here's a basic formula for od loads... approx .10 for each inch over (i.e. a legal load would typically run 2.50 p/m, 8.7" would be one inch od and .10 more and so on) plus out of route miles, permits and additionals (escorts will typically come in after 12' but vary each state).

-Overweight... .85 to 1.00 per axle (or just times that by the weight) plus additionals (i.e. let's say a standard flatbed truck can load 47k and shipper has a 57k piece, so that added .85 to 1.00 p/m to his/her p/m rate, plus permits--and remember, it must be one piece...any od or overweight load that can be broke down is considered a divisible load and must not be hauled on one truck).
+Overweight... .85 to 1.00 per axle (or just times that by the weight) plus additionals (i.e. a 57k piece times 85 to 1.00 p/m would run approx 4.84 to 5.70 p/m, plus permits--and remember, it must be one piece...any o.d or overweight load that can be broke down within 8 hours is considered a divisible load and must not be hauled on one truck).

 I tell people all the time 'I'm only as good as the information that's provided', meaning if the information is wrong, the rate (and possibly equipment) will probably be wrong.